opixelum/brain-disk-gitbook/docs/glossary.md

 ## A

+### Abstraction
+Key concept of object-oriented programming, that refers to handle complexity by hiding unnecessary details from the user.

 ### Application Programming Interface (API)
 Mechanism that enables an application or service to access a resource within another application or service.